mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 -  For NVidia, try a 16-bit floating point color space.
 -  For older AMD CPU's (Krita 2.9.10 and above), turn off the vector optimizations that are broken on AMD CPUs. :menuselection:`Settings --> Configure Krita --> Performance`.
 This isn't needed if you've got an AMD Threadripper™ CPU.
 -  It's a fairly memory hungry program, so 2GB of RAM is the minimum, and 4GB is the preferable minimum.
--  Check that nothing else is hogging your CPU
+-  Check that nothing else is hogging your CPU.
 -  Check that Instant Preview is enabled if you're using bigger brushes (but for very small brushes, make sure is disabled).
 -  Set brush precision to 3 or auto.
 -  Use a larger value for brush spacing.